FriendsOfREDAXO/installer-action/README.md

   redaxo_publish:
     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v3
+        if: hashFiles('composer.json') != ''
+      - uses: shivammathur/setup-php@v2
+        with:
+          php-version: "8.2"
+        if: hashFiles('composer.json') != ''
+      - uses: ramsey/composer-install@v2
+        with:
+          composer-options: "--no-dev"
       - uses: FriendsOfREDAXO/installer-action@v1
       with:
         myredaxo-username: ${{ secrets.MYREDAXO_USERNAME }}
         myredaxo-api-key: ${{ secrets.MYREDAXO_API_KEY }}
         description: ${{ github.event.release.body }}
         version: ${{ github.event.release.tag_name }}

 ```

 ## 3. Create a new release with a nice description

 As soon as you publish a new release on GitHub, this workflow is triggered and your AddOn is uploaded to myREDAXO.